MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr015.md

 Titles that support cross-network play and communication between Xbox Live and non Xbox Live players need to check communication permissions prior to allowing communication between those players.

 Titles check communication settings for cross network players by using "_CrossNetworkUser_"  which acts as a replacement for the XUID (see XDK).
-Based on Xbox Live privacy settings, these users will return a result of “allowed” only when the Xbox Live user’s permissions are set to allow communication with all cross network players.
+Based on Xbox Live privacy settings, these users will return a result of "allowed" only when the Xbox Live user's permissions are set to allow communication with all cross network players.
 Titles which support a cross network friends list can check communication between cross network friends by using "_crossNetworkFriend_" as a replacement for the XUID.
-Based on Xbox Live privacy settings, "_CrossNetworkUser_" will return a result of “allowed” only when the Xbox Live user’s permissions are set to allow communication with all cross network players while _“crossNetworkFriend”_ will return ‘allowed’ when the Xbox Live user’s permissions are set to allow communication with all or cross network friends only.
+Based on Xbox Live privacy settings, "_CrossNetworkUser_" will return a result of "allowed" only when the Xbox Live user's permissions are set to allow communication with all cross network players while _"crossNetworkFriend"_ will return 'allowed' when the Xbox Live user's permissions are set to allow communication with all or cross network friends only.

 ## Intent
 Ensure that customers have appropriate and consistent control over their personal information.